robertu94/robertu94.github.io/content/learning/cpp.markdown

 3. The Pimpl Idiom - Pointer to Implementation is a powerful technique to reduce compile time dependancies.
 Read the set of [two articles](https://herbsutter.com/gotw/) entitled "Compilation Firewalls" by Herb Sutter.
 4. The RAII Pattern - Resource Acquisition is Initialization is a fundamental to memory and exception safe programming in C++.
 Read the [article about RAII](http://en.cppreference.com/w/cpp/language/raii) on CPP Reference.
 5. Modern C++ Design: Generic Programming and Design Patterns Applied by Andrei Alexandrescu - One of the few uniquely C++ Object-Oriented books I have read.
 It assumes a fair bit of knowledge on generics and templates so read about it first.
-6. [Metaclasses: Thoughts on Generative C++](https://www.youtube.com/watch?v=4AfRAVcThyA) by Herb Sutter - This video highlights were object oriented C++ is going at time of writing in early 2018.
+6. [Metaclasses: Thoughts on Generative C++](https://www.youtube.com/watch?v=4AfRAVcThyA) by Herb Sutter - This video highlights were object oriented C++ maybe going at time of writing in early 2018.

++ Wrap a c library that you use to use RAII.
+How much more concise is the user code?
++ Try implementing generic versions of the Gang of Four patterns from "Object Oriented Design Patterns".
+The flyweight pattern and factory pattern are especially rewarding to implement.
+{.activity}

 ## Generic C++ and Templates